abhie19/code-repo/README.md

-# code-repo for data and structure algorithms
+# Code repo for data and structure algorithms practice questions with python as primary language